HomeSite Map

 As interesting as it might have been to have The Beatles whip out their acoustic guitars and do an intimate performance of “I’ve Just Seen A Face” during their 1966 tours, this was something that just didn’t happen back then.
 They were known to put on a riveting electric show and that’s just what they continued to do for their final year of touring.
 Even the ballad “Yesterday” was played with electric guitars.

 But with the '70s came the more established trend of including a small acoustic set within a rock concert.
 Paul McCartney and Wings did this in their “Wings Over The World Tour” of 1975 and 1976, featuring a re-vamped “I’ve Just Seen A Face” that Paul many times introduced as a “skiffle” song.
-A recording of the song made sometime between May and June of 1976 was included on the “Wings Over America” album.
+A recording of the song made sometime between May and June of 1976 was included on the “Wings Over America” live album.
 Interestingly, their concert rendition had many noticeable differences, such as the omission of the intricate introduction as well as the second verse, not to mention repeating the refrain more than usual.
 Nonetheless, it was refreshing to hear Paul delve back into The Beatles catalog a little.

 Seeing that the song fit nicely in an acoustic setting, Paul also included it on his MTV “Unplugged” appearance on January 25th, 1991, which then ended up on his “Unplugged (The Official Bootleg)” album.
 In promotion of this album, Paul and his current band played six unplugged gigs in late 1991 that also included the song, this mini "Unplugged Tour" stretching from May 8th to July 24th of that year.